ChimeHQ/chime-swift/README.md

 This project is featured as a tutorial in ChimeKit's reference [documentation][documentation tutorial].

+## Installation

+chime-swift's core functionality is built directly into Chime 2.0.

+But, you can always open up the included Xcode project and build the container app to make the ExtensionKit extension available on your local machine.

 ## Future Development

 A language server is not required to provide semantic languages features to Chime.
 A way to expand this extension would be to directly integrate with SourceKit, possibly via [SourceKitten][sourcekitten].
 This could offer a lower-overhead implementation, while also providing additional features not directly exposed via Language Server Protocol.
 Also would be pretty cool.